NicoJanE/Jenkins-Development-Stack/Howtos/howto_create_a_dev_container.md

     - In Docker -> Settings -> Resource -> WSL integration
     - In the **'Enable integration with additional distros:'** section (if you don't see this option,  press: Refetch distros)
     - Select ***Ubuntu-docker-Jenkins***
-    - Press Apply & Restart (You may need to restart the Docker container manually)
+    - Press Apply & Restart (You may need to restart the Docker container manually). **I had the experience that it did not do anything after pressing 'Apply', when Started Docker Desktop with Admin rights it was fine**

-Note: You don’t need to start the WSL distribution yourself.
+**Note**: You don’t need to start the WSL distribution yourself.
 Docker will automatically start it when needed.
 You can verify this by observing that the WSL is running when the Jenkins container is started, even though you haven’t manually started the WSL.
+When you stop the WSL distribution manual (wsl --terminate ...)
+Docker will display an error and display a button to restart the WSL distribution again for you.
  <br><br>

 ### 2.3 Initial Jenkins configuration
 - In Docker Desktop, examine the start-up log of the container.
 Near the top, you should find a code that is required for the initial login.
 - Start Jenkins by opening:[http://localhost:8081/](http://localhost:8081/) in your Browser
 - When prompted, enter the login code from the start-up log.
-- On the next page, select the option **'Install recommended plugins'**.
+- On the next page, select the option **'Install suggested plugins'**.
 This may take some time to complete.
 - After the plugins are installed, create your own login ID and password.
 Once done, Jenkins is ready for use..

 > *Remark:*{: style="color: Grey;font-size:13px; "}